 - Profession | Civic Leader

 - Oklahoma Connection | Smith was born in Oklahoma City, Oklahoma.

 - Hometown | Oklahoma City

 In 1954, young Lt.
-Lee Allan Smith was asked by King Idris to open a zoo on Wheelus Air Force Base in North Africa.
+Lee Allan Smith was asked by King Idris of Libya to open a zoo on Wheelus Air Force Base in North Africa.
 He was presented a Dorcas Gazelle by King Idris to add to a menagerie of animals he’d been collecting from the countryside near the base.

 “My life philosophy - have many friends.” - Lee Allan Smith, 2006